TechTauba/paperpick-google-blogger-theme/README.md

-# AdduceB Google Blogger Template
+# AdduceB Google Blogger Template/Theme
 ## License
 This project is licensed under the MIT License.